 The ancient ruins of Pompeii are facing many problems as a result of being exposed to bad weather—and possibly neglect.
 Italian art experts and archaeologists blame the Italian government for skimping on maintenance of the famous city, exploiting the ruins instead of protecting them.
-This public radio story looks at how weather and even budget cuts threaten the historic ruins of Pompeii.
+This audio story looks at how weather and even budget cuts threaten the historic ruins of Pompeii.

 Story Length: 3:49

-A mughal monument that dates back to 1570 was the first garden tomb complex on the Indian subcontinent and inspried many other building including the Taj Mahal.
-This public radio story describes the effort to restore the 16th-century monument located in Delhi, India, and how the people working on the restoration, and the people who live near the monument, find themselves changed by this work
+A Mughal monument that dates back to 1570 was the first garden tomb complex on the Indian subcontinent and inspired other buildings including the Taj Mahal.
+There has been an effort to restore the 16th-century monument located in Delhi, India.
+Listen to learn how the people working on the restoration, and the people who live near the monument, find themselves changed by this work.

 America’s Founders borrowed from the ancient Roman Republic when they created the U.S. Government.
 The Senate, separation of powers, and checks and balances all came from the Romans.
 The Founders hoped that America would one day be as strong as the great Roman Republic had been.
 But every empire rises and then falls, and the author interviewed in this audio story says that Americans today can learn a lot about where the United States may be heading by studying the fall of Rome.

 The ancient Mesopotamian citadel of Ur Bilum, located in Northern Iraq, sits atop a hill overlooking the modern day city of Erbil.
-Ur Bilum was originally built by a group of ancient peoples known as the Sumerians but was also home to a variety of civilizations including the Assyrians, Persians, Greeks and Ottomans.
+Ur Bilum was originally built by a group of ancient peoples known as the Sumerians but was also home to a variety of civilizations including the Assyrians, Persians, Greeks, and Ottomans.
 More recently, the citadel was home to hundreds of families of Kurdish refugees until 2007 when it was evacuated.
 This was an effort by Kurdish authorities to gain the necessary approval of the United Nations for the citadel to become a World Heritage Site.
 Listen to learn more about Ur Bilum’s rich history and the hardships faced by its last inhabitants.